 Nitrate level 5ppm

-In “tank B”, no water changes were performed for 2 weeks, the fishes were overfed according to the recommendations on the food label and the tank was overstocked with fish.
-The pH, ammonia, nitrite and nitrate levels were tested and the results proved to be unhealthy by the recommended standards.
+In "Tank B," no water changes were done for 2 weeks, the fish were overfed, and the tank was overcrowded.
+When tested, the pH, ammonia, nitrite, and nitrate levels indicated an unhealthy environment by recommended standards.

 Tank B